-The management fee revenue for the current year increased \$617,113 or 16.9% over the prior year.
-The increase over the prior year is due to additional fees needed to offset increases in salaries, benefits, and payroll taxes.

-Total operating expenses for the current year were also in line with budget and increased by \$902,808 or 25.9% over the prior year.
-The increase relates to salary, benefits, and payroll taxes as the investment team was fully staffed.
+The management fee revenue for 2019 increased \$632,553 or 14.8% over the prior year.
+The increase over the prior year is due to additional fees needed to offset the increases in salaries, benefits, and payroll taxes.
+UFICO charges fees based on its budgeted operating expenses for the year.
+The management fee revenue for 2018 increased \$617,113 or 16.9% over 2017.
+The increase over 2017 was due to additional fees needed to offset increases in salaries, benefits, and payroll taxes.

-UNIVERSITY OF FLORIDA INVESTMENT CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2018 AND 2017
+UNIVERSITY OF FLORIDA INVESTMENT CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) JUNE 30, 2019 AND 2018